Hope of Israel Ministries (Ecclesia of YEHOVAH):

 It was not until Christianity became paganized (or, more correctly perhaps, paganism became Christianized), that the image of the cross came to be considered a Christian symbol.
 In the year 431 A.D. crosses in churches and in chambers were introduced by the apostatizing Catholic Church, while the use of crosses on steeples was not sanctioned until about 586 A.D.
 During the sixth century the Universal or Catholic Church sanctioned the crucifix image and, after the Council at Ephesus, required that private homes possess a cross.

-While the cross is a symbol of many so-called Christian churches today, it cannot be maintained that its origin was within true Christianity -- it was a sacred symbol among many non-Christian peoples LONG BEFORE CHRIST EVER ARRIVED ON THE SCENE!
-According to the Encyclopedia Britannica (1943 edition) the
+While the cross is a symbol of many so-called Christian churches today, it cannot be maintained that its origin was within true Christianity -- it was a sacred symbol among many non-Christian peoples long before the Messiah ever arrived on the scene!
+According to the Encyclopedia Britannica the

-"cross has been used both as a RELIGIOUS SYMBOL and as an ornament from the dawn of man's civilization.
+"cross has been used both as a religious symbol and as an ornament from the dawn of man's civilization.
 Various objects, dating from periods long anterior to the Christian era, have been found, in almost every part of the old world.
-India, Syria, Persia and EGYPT have all yielded numberless examples, while numerous instances, dating from the later Stone Age to Christian times, have been found in nearly every part of Europe.
-The use of the CROSS AS A RELIGIOUS SYMBOL in pre-Christian times and among non-Christian peoples may probably be regarded as almost UNIVERSAL, and in very many cases it was connected with some form of NATURE WORSHIP.
-Two of the most frequent forms of pre-Christian cross are the TAU CROSS, so named from its resemblance to the Greek capital letter T, and the swastika or fylfot....The TAU CROSS with a handle (crux ansata) often occurs in EGYPTIAN and ASSYRIAN sculptures as a SYMBOL OF DIVINITY" (Vol. 6, p.
-753).
+India, Syria, Persia and Egypt have all yielded numberless examples, while numerous instances, dating from the later Stone Age to Christian times, have been found in nearly every part of Europe.
+The use of the cross as a religious symbol in pre-Christian times and among non-Christian peoples may probably be regarded as almost universal, and in very many cases it was connected with some form of nature worship.
+Two of the most frequent forms of pre-Christian cross are the Tau cross, so named from its resemblance to the Greek capital letter T, and the swastika or fylfot....The Tau cross with a handle (crux ansata) often occurs in Egyptian and Assyrian sculptures as a symbol of divinity."
+[4]

 On the walls and monuments of ancient Egypt, one can readily see the use of the Tau cross.
 Notes the famed historian William F. Seymour in reference to Egypt:

-"Here unchanged for thousands of years, we find among her most sacred hieroglyphics THE CROSS in various forms...but the one known specially as the 'cross of Egypt,' or the TAU CROSS, is shaped like the letter T, often with a circle or ovoid above it.
-Yet this mystical symbol was not peculiar to this country, but was reverenced...among the Chaldeans, Phoenicians, Mexicans, and every ancient people in both hemispheres" (The Cross in Tradition, History, and Art, pp. 22, 26).
+"Here unchanged for thousands of years, we find among her most sacred hieroglyphics the cross in various forms...but the one known specially as the 'cross of Egypt,' or the Tau cross, is shaped like the letter T, often with a circle or ovoid above it.
+Yet this mystical symbol was not peculiar to this country, but was reverenced...among the Chaldeans, Phoenicians, Mexicans, and every ancient people in both hemispheres."
+[5]

-Even The Catholic Encyclopedia acknowledges that "the sign of the cross, represented in its simplest form by a crossing of two lines at right angles, GREATLY ANTEDATES, in both the East and the West, THE INTRODUCTION OF CHRISTIANITY.
-It goes back to a VERY REMOTE period of human civilization (Vol. 4, p.
-517, article: "Cross").
+Even The Catholic Encyclopedia acknowledges that "the sign of the cross, represented in its simplest form by a crossing of two lines at right angles, greatly antedates, in both the East and the West, the introduction of Christianity.
+It goes back to a very remote period of human civilization.
+[6]

-"But," you might ask, "since our Savior died on a crossdoes this not make it a Christian symbol?"
+"But," you might ask, "since our Savior died on a cross does this not make it a Christian symbol?"
 While it is true that to most people the cross has come to be associated with the Messiah, there are a few (knowing full well its history and the superstition surrounding it) who look at it in a different way.
 After all, the Messiah was not the first to be crucified on some sort of a cross.
-William Seymour, in The Cross in Tradition, History, and Art notes that crucifixion as a method of death "was used in ancient times as a punishment for flagrant crimes in Egypt, Assyria, Persia, Palestine, Carthage, Greece, and Rome....Tradition ascribes the invention of the punishment of the cross to a woman, THE QUEEN SEMIRAMIS"!
+William Seymour notes that crucifixion as a method of death "was used in ancient times as a punishment for flagrant crimes in Egypt, Assyria, Persia, Palestine, Carthage, Greece, and Rome....Tradition ascribes the invention of the punishment of the cross to a woman, the Queen Semiramis"!
+[7]

-"Of the several varieties of the cross still in vogue, as national and ecclesiastical emblems, distinguished by the familiar appellations of St. George, St. Andrew, the Maltese, the Greek, the Latin, etc., these is NOT ONE amongst them the existence of which MAY NOT be traced to the REMOTEST ANTIQUITY"!
-(The Pentateuch Examined, Vol. 6, p.
-113).
+"Of the several varieties of the cross still in vogue, as national and ecclesiastical emblems, distinguished by the familiar appellations of St. George, St. Andrew, the Maltese, the Greek, the Latin, etc., these is not one amongst them the existence of which may not be traced to the remotest antiquity"!
+[8]

-So now we come to the bottom line -- WHAT SORT of cross did Yeshua the Messiah pay the supreme sacrifice on?
+So now we come to the bottom line -- what sort of cross did Yeshua the Messiah pay the supreme sacrifice on and who nailed him to the cross?
 Surprises are in store!

 The Medical Report

-In 1986, The Journal of the American Medical Association carried an article entitled "A Medical Report On the Physical Death of Jesus Christ."
-Authored by William D. Edwards, Wesley J. Gabel and Floyd E. Hosmer, this report makes some interesting points:
+In 1986, The Journal of the American Medical Association carried an article that makes some interesting points:

 The medical report goes on to discuss other interesting aspects of the crucifixion process: